tongfa/unison/README.md

     DOCKER_VOLUMES=unison
     ```

-1. If your project was running before, then remove old containers and volumes with `fin project remove` (`fin project reset` does not remove named volumes)
+1. If your project was running before, then remove old containers and volumes with `fin project remove`

+    NOTE: `fin project reset` will **not** work here, as it does not remove named volumes
-1. Start project `fin project start`
+1. `fin project start`

 ## Additional environment variables